firstname.lastname@example.org / ext: 5913

 email@example.com / ext: 2624

-Natalia has been with the Program for over 10 years and has a deep knowledge of the institution.
+Natalia has been with the program for over 10 years and has a deep knowledge of the institution.
 Before coming to the Human Services Program, Natalia worked in the non-profit sector in an enrichment program for youth.
-She herself is an alumnus graduating with a Bachelor of Science in Sociology with a minor in History.
+She, herself, is an alumna graduating with a Bachelor of Science in Sociology with a minor in History.
 This background gives her a special ability to understand student needs and the university.
-She works with the program on a myriad of tasks including scheduling and outreach, and has a rich knowledge of the Program, curriculum, and the University.
+She works with the program on a myriad of tasks including scheduling and outreach, and has a rich knowledge of the program, curriculum, and the university.
 Many times she is the students’ first contact, and because Natalia has a vast knowledge of the program, she is a great resource to students.

 firstname.lastname@example.org / ext: 4773